CCBlueX/Documentation/md/modules/render/storageesp.md

 ## StorageESP

-Highlights all blocks that can contain items allowing you to see them rough walls.
+Highlights all blocks that can contain items, allowing you to see them through walls.

 **Category:** Render
 **Enabled by default:** No